DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.7.0.md

 ## High Level Combat Tweaks
+Hades feels *chaotic* after a little while.
+I wanna feel like Hades.
 - [ ] Increase TTK slightly across the board.
 This WILL make the game harder and will increase the time the player spends in each room.
+- [ ] Increase enemy density per-room.
+Enemies are easy on their own.
+Together, they pose a real threat, and are more engaging to fight.

 ## Enemy Variations